raystack/siren/docs/docs/guides/overview.md

 ## Managing Rules

 Siren rules are defined using a template by providing value for the variables defined inside that template.
-Learn in more details [here](./rule.md)
+Learn in more details [here](./rule.md).

 ## Managing bulk rules and templates

 For org wide use cases, where teams need to manage multiple templates and rules Siren CLI can be highly useful.
 Think GitOps but for alerting.
-Learn in More detail [here](./rule.md#bulk-rule-management)
+Learn in more detail [here](./rule.md#bulk-rule-management).

-## Notifications
+## Alerts Subscription

-Siren capables to send notifications which could route a notification into a specific channel defined by a [receiver](./receiver.md).
+Siren capables to subscribe to an alert and route notifications to the registered receivers in a subscription.
 Siren uses key-value label matching for routing.
-There are two kind of notification route method, `direct notification to receiver` and `subscription-based notification`.

-- **Direct Notification to Receiver:** Siren provides a way to the user to send direct notification to a supported receiver by calling an API `/receivers/{receiver_id}/notify` with a specific payload message.

-- **Subscription-based Notification:** The subscription-based notification is currently only works for triggered alerts.
 For each alerts coming to Siren's webhook, a notification will be generated and routed to specific [receivers](./receiver.md) based on the [subscriptions](./subscription.md).

+## Sending On-demand Notifications

+Siren provides a way to the user to send direct notification to a supported [receiver](./receiver.md) by calling an API `/receivers/{receiver_id}/send` with a custom payload message.

 ## Receivers

-Receivers represent a notification medium e.g. Slack, PagerDuty, HTTP, which can be used to define routing configuration in Siren to control the behaviour of how the notifications are notified.
+Receivers represent a notification medium e.g. Slack, PagerDuty, HTTP, which can be used in a [subscription](./subscription.md) to define notification routing configuration in Siren.
 You can use receivers to send notifications on demand as well as on certain matching conditions.
 Learn in more detail [here](./receiver.md).

 ## Subscriptions